WPIRoboticsEngineering/RobotInterfaceBoard/README.md

 The library provides examples for each.

 FYI: Inside the library it deals with the allocation and de allocation of timers and the associations of PWM's with a common time base together.
 What you need to understand is that there are 4 timers.
 Each timer can produce 4 PWM's *at the same frequency* but with independent duty cycles.
 That means you can have 16 hardware controlled PWM, so long as you have no more than 4 different frequencies.
 Esp32Servo keeps track of the allocation states of the users PWMs and dynamically allocates the correct ledC channel.
-Directly touching ledC requires a deeper understand of how it is spreading the timer PWM's across the lecC channels and should be only do by the pros.

 ### Timer Interrupts